cristianstoichin/proposals/document_intelligence_proposal.md

 - ✅ Complete file upload system with progress tracking (PDF, JPG, PNG support)
 - ✅ S3 integration with presigned URLs and lifecycle policies
-- ✅ AWS Lambda functions for serverless processing
+- ✅ Python-based AWS Lambda functions for serverless processing
+- ✅ DynamoDB for NoSQL storage (can migrate to PostgreSQL/Aurora if preferred)
 - ✅ API Gateway with CORS, rate limiting, and security configured
 - ✅ OpenAI integration for document summarization (adaptable to Textract)
 - ✅ JSON output structure for frontend consumption